Anshupriya2694/Plagiarism-Detection-on-AWS/README.md

 ## Plagiarism-Detection-on-AWS

 This project is a part ML Engineer Nanodegree on Udacity.
 This project aims to build a plagiarism detector for text files.
-The plagiarism detector will examine atext file and perform binary classification (0 or 1) based on whether or not the text is plagiarized.
+The model will examine a text file and perform binary classification (0 or 1) labeling that file as either plagiarized or not, depending on how similar that text file is to a provided source text.

 ### Types of Plagiarism